 Where actual leave is taken, a supplementary allowance is paid by the Board at a rate fixed by the Standing Committee of General Synod.
-In 2023 the Sabbatical Allowance will be just below 80% of the Notional Stipend for each week of long service leave (\$1,243.71).
+In 2024, the Sabbatical Allowance will remain at 80% of the Notional Stipend for each week of long service leave (\$1,290.88).